johann2/luminance-rs/docs/design/luminance-1.0.md

   - It’s possible to generate bindings (often unsafe) in other languages by using generators (for OpenGL, Khronos gives a `gl.xml` file that provides everything needed to generate bindings).
-    However, since OpenGL is loosely typed (i.e. all objects are hidden behind types like `GLuint` or `GLint`, which makes it very hard not to confuse two objects’ types, for instance).
-    Also, that leads to runtime problems with unneeded checks (i.e. check that a value has the right type, for instance).
+    However, since OpenGL is loosely typed (i.e. all objects are hidden behind types like `GLuint` or `GLenum`, which makes it very hard not to confuse two objects’ types, for instance). it leads to runtime problems with unneeded checks (i.e. check that a value has the right type type, for instance) — if you don’t check types, you might end up with really weird behaviors.
   - The global state is something that makes an **OpenGL** function context-sensitive.
 It means that you always need to be sure that the right objects are bound and that you’re calling the function at the right moment.
 This is a very bad situation for pretty much any developer who would like to provide a more explicit and easy experience to their end-users.

-[luminance] tacles these problems by providing a type-safe, memory-safe and stateless crate.
+[luminance] tackles these problems by providing a type-safe, memory-safe and stateless crate.
 All the global state handling is done internally and a public interface is exposed in a way the user doesn’t know they actually use a stateful API.

 Another situation arose: how do we compile our Rust code to run on WASM, or on Android?
-Currently, this situation is not in the scope of [luminance], but this very document plans to bring this feature on the table.

 Finally, we would like [luminance] to be able to target several versions of OpenGL and, if possible, [Vulkan] too, as it becomes (has become? :)) a standard in the graphics industry.